fabiosenracorrea/css-for-js-developers/02_Rendering_Logic_II/overflow.md

 When we set this to an element, it will gain a scrollbar in the direction its children overflows.
 It can be solely on the X or Y axis, or both!

-THat is why we can use the shorthand `overflow` property or the more specific `overflow-x` and `overflow-y`.
+That is why we can use the shorthand `overflow` property or the more specific `overflow-x` and `overflow-y`.

 > Attention: The looks of this can differ depending on your OS.
 A mac with a trackpad behaves differently than the same mac with a wired mouse